guotechfin/KrunoKnego.github.io/_posts/2015-03-19-how-to-configure-digitaloceans-vps-and-godaddys-domain.md

 ![GoDaddy DNS Configuration 3]({{ site.url }}/assets/dns3.png){: .image }

-Now head off to [DigitalOcean](https://cloud.digitalocean.com/ "Digital Ocean") sign in and create your droplet if you haven't already done that.
+Now head off to <a href="https://cloud.digitalocean.com/" title="Digital Ocean" data-proofer-ignore>digital ocean</a>  sign in and create your droplet if you haven't already done that.
 To create your droplet is really simple.
 It mostly comes down to selection of your preferred region, operating system and stack which you want to use (LAMP, Wordpress, Docker etc.).